 |Volume excluding automotive fuel||1.1||1.4||-0.3||-0.4|

 The ONS Retail Sales Index (RSI) is calculated from a sample of 5,000 retailers representing approximately 90% of all known retail activity within Great Britain.
-The sample contains the 900 largest retailers, i.e. businesses employing more than 100 employees or with annual turnover greater than £60 million, and a random sample of smaller retailers.
+The sample contains the 900 largest retailers, that is, businesses employing more than 100 employees or with annual turnover greater than £60 million, and a random sample of smaller retailers.
 Retailers in the sample are asked to provide their total retail sales turnover and total turnover for sales made via the Internet for the specified period.
 The RSI is used to inform decisions on the current economic performance of the retail sector and is a data source for Gross Domestic Product.

 In December 2012 the quantity of goods bought in the retail sector (volume) increased by 0.3% compared with December 2011.
 The amount spent (value) increased by 0.7% over the same period.
 Since December 2012 the prices of goods sold in the retail sector (as measured by the implied price deflator) increased by 0.6%.